We covered a lot of ground in 60 minutes but we landed on a few keys for Twitter rookies :

 Use Twitter as a personal information aggregator by following great thinkers.
 I shared with them a tweet from one of my favorite bloggers/tweeter who had this to say about PLN’s.

-“by far, my educator/professional Twitter network has been more immediately useful than any *offline* PD I’ve ever attended”
+“by far, my educator/professional Twitter network has been more immediately useful than any *offline* PD I’ve ever attended”#2) Event Notification

 Use tweets to inform your network about events such as the “Jelly” gathering at the Marlboro College Grad Center or to let folks know about job opportunities.
 New blog posts, workshops or brown-bag talks are also a great ways to notify your local network about important information.